 It has been mentioned before that WE LOVE MUSIC.
-Before embarking on our Journey we spent a lot of time seeing live music and going to music festivals around the US including Bonnaroo, High Sierra, Gathering of the Vibes, Mountain Jam, Jam Cruise, Langerado, etc. While the concept of the multi-day, outdoor, multi-stage music festival is not well established in Central America we are pleased to announce that after a four year absence the Festival Imperial in Costa Rica came back with a vengeance this past weekend and we were there.
+Before embarking on our Trans-Americas Journey we spent a lot of time seeing live music and going to music festivals around the US including Bonnaroo, High Sierra, Gathering of the Vibes, Mountain Jam, Jam Cruise, etc. While the concept of the multi-day, outdoor, multi-stage music festival is not well established in Central America we are pleased to announce that after a four year absence the Festival Imperial in Costa Rica came back with a vengeance this past weekend and we were there.

 Put on by the folks who do Lollapalooza, the two day lineup included The Flaming Lips, TV on the Radio, LMFAO, Bjork, Thievery Corporation, Cypress Hill, Moby (doing a DJ set), Skrillex, Maroon 5 and Gogol Bordello plus some great bands we were happy to discover.
 Many of these same artists are continuing down to Lollapalooza Chile and Lollapalooza Brazil over the next two weekends.
 Convenient, right?

 There was even a small strip of stalls selling better-than-usual clothes and jewelry from local, hip boutiques like Hija de Tigre.
 Oh, and beer.
 The whole festival was sponsored by Imperial, the biggest brand of beer in Costa Rica, and there was plenty of the unremarkable stuff on hand though it was no bargain at US$3 per can.
-Where’s the Sweetwater or Sixpoint tent when you need it?
+Where’s the Sweetwater or Sixpoint tent when you need them?

 We broke out the ear plugs for Gogol Bordello (in a good way)

-The crowd of skinny hipster dudes and big-bottomed, 80s-loving girls quickly got swept up in the onstage antics of this UN of a band (members hail from Ukraine, the US, Ethiopia, Ecuador and Israel).
+The crowd of skinny hipster dudes and big-bottomed, 80s-loving girls quickly got swept up in the onstage antics of this UN of a band (members hail from Ukraine, the US, Ethiopia, Ecuador, and Israel).
 For the next hour or so (too short) Gogol Bordello raged.
 There was jumping.
 There was butt-crack.
 There was onstage drinking.
 Best moment: Eugene Hutz opening another bottle of wine on stage without missing a beat then drinking straight from the bottle.
 Glasses are for sissies.